-As a leading healthcare regulatory attorney, Ted counsels clients on the critical legal and reimbursement policy issues and changes facing hospitals, post-acute providers, government and commercial insurance entities, and life sciences companies.
+As a leading healthcare regulatory attorney for over 20 years, Ted counsels healthcare clients on the critical legal and reimbursement policy issues and changes facing hospitals, post-acute providers, government and commercial insurance entities, and life sciences companies.

-Prior to joining Epstein Becker Green, Ted co-founded and served as president of the Marwood Group, a healthcare-focused strategic advisory and financial services firm.
-Under Ted's leadership, the Marwood Group advised hundreds of the nation's foremost health care companies, institutional investors, and trade associations.
-He previously served as a lawyer at a New Haven, Connecticut, law firm and as the director of legal and regulatory affairs at the Connecticut Hospital Association.
+Prior to joining Epstein Becker Green, Ted was co-founder and president of the Marwood Group, a healthcare-focused strategic advisory and financial services firm.
+Under Ted's leadership, the Marwood Group advised hundreds of the nation's foremost healthcare companies, institutional investors, and trade associations.
+He previously practiced law at a New Haven, Connecticut, law firm and was the director of legal and regulatory affairs at the Connecticut Hospital Association.